skip to Main Content

 Accommodation in Amsterdam

 The Netherlands is a very densely populated country, and this does not exclude Amsterdam.
 Living space can be tight in the city.
-Large apartments and houses are difficult to find and finding an entire house to rent will prove to be difficult here.
-Houses with more than 5 bedrooms will be rare and apartments typically have between 1 and 3 bedrooms.
-Property in Amsterdam consists of 4 main housing types:
+Large apartments for rent are difficult to find, so finding an entire house can be difficult.
+Houses with more than 5 bedrooms are rare since apartments typically have between 1 to3 bedrooms.
+Properties in Amsterdam can be classified into 4 types:

 • Drive-in house – has living quarters on the upper floors with a garage on the ground floor